 The spring storms that sometimes dump heavy and widespread precipitation were nonexistent in April and temperatures soared to record highs.
 In the mountains snow melted or evaporated at an alarming rate.
 Relative humidity on several afternoons fell to below 10%.
-Fire danger, which typically stays low to moderate through early June, was already high by mid April, and the first severe forest fire of the season ignited near Bailey on April 23 (Snaking Fire).
+Fire danger, which typically stays low to moderate through early June, was already high by mid-April, and the first severe forest fire of the season ignited near Bailey on April 23 (Snaking Fire).

-May was even drier (see Figure 11).
+May was even drier (see Figure 7).
 At a time of year when Colorado's rivers and streams are normally churning with snowmelt runoff, there were only mere glimpses of snowmelt flows.
 Irrigation water demand was high, and it was soon obvious that supplies would not last through the growing season.
 Municipalities began to face the possibility that available water supplies might not be sufficient to meet typical summertime demand.
 Many areas implemented strict water conservation restrictions.
 Other forest fires erupted and each new blaze seemed to spread faster than the one before.

-Figure 11.
-May 2002 Precipitation as a Percent of 1960-1991 Average
+May 2002 Precipitation as a Percent of 1960-1991 Average Figure 7

 May 2002 precipitation as a percent of the 1961-1990 average.
-Source: The Drought of 2002 in Colorado.
-Nolan Doesken and Roger Pielke, Sr.